victoroshi/3mtt-DevOps/mini-project-git-version-control/README.md

 ![Git Upstream](git-upstream.PNG)

-### To create teh second branch, we need to pull the updated to our local reporitory by following these commands
+### To create the second branch, we need to pull the updated to our local reporitory by following these commands
 git checkout main

 git pull origin main